machury/datasciencecoursera/SamsungDataProject/CodeBook.md

 The first variable is the Id of one of the 6 activities.
 The second variable is the name of the activity [Walking, Walking_Upstairs, Walkin_Downstairs, Sitting, Standing, Laying].
 The third variable is the subject Id, 1 to 30.
-The fourth to 68th variable is the activity that is either a mean() or std() feature.
+The fourth to 68th variable is the feature that is either a mean() or std().

  [1] "Activity.Id"                     "Activity.Name"                   "Subject.Id"
  [4] "1_tBodyAcc-mean()-X"             "2_tBodyAcc-mean()-Y"             "3_tBodyAcc-mean()-Z"